guin0x/NOAA_buoy-Sentinel_available_data/README.md

 ## By Gui Alvarenga
 https://github.com/guin0x

-Functions to query the Copernicus Open Access Hub (https://scihub.copernicus.eu/dhus) and check for available products.
+Functions to query the Copernicus Open Access Hub (https://scihub.copernicus.eu/dhus) and check for available products given a certain buoy station from NDBC (http://www.ndbc.noaa.gov/).<br>
 These functions use the module buoypy by Nick Cortale to query the NDBC, available at (https://github.com/nickc1/buoypy).

 -------------------------------------------------------------------------